Premkumark20/Trip_Budget_System/README.md

 Contributions are welcome!
 To contribute:

 Fork the repository.
+Create a new branch:
+sh
+Copy
+Edit
+git checkout -b feature-name
+Commit your changes:
+sh
+Copy
+Edit
-Create a new branch: git checkout -b feature-name Commit your changes: git commit -m "Add new feature" Push the branch: git push origin feature-name
+git commit -m "Add new feature"
+Push the branch:
+sh
+Copy
+Edit
+git push origin feature-name
 Open a Pull Request 🚀

 📜 License
 This project is licensed under the MIT License.